bigeyex/brackets-sftp-upload/README.md

 SFTP/FTP upload plugin for brackets

 ## Release Notes ##

+version 1.2.2
+- bug fix: now can upload file with white spaces in names.

 version 1.2.1
 - feature: support SSH RSA private key!
 Just type in the path of the private key into the password field.
 - bug fix: better error feedback.

 version 1.2